 In fact from the very beginning, when we first suspect that we are creating new life in our womb, we can use this ancient system and allow our bodies, rather than a pregnancy test, to inform us.
 Often the truth will unfold gradually, allowing us the space to learn and adapt at our own pace, and giving us opportunities for reflection and dreaming.

-When we choose this traditional women’s path, the path of all our foremothers, we can both discover and reinforce an inalienable trust and power in ourselves and in our female bodies.
+When we choose the traditional women’s path of inner connection, the path of our foremothers, we can both discover and reinforce an inalienable trust and power in ourselves and in our female bodies.
 This deep faith is the best preparation possible for birth and is also, to my mind, the basis of true responsibility; we are able to respond with our own truth.
-We also become able to use the medical system, if we choose, without giving away our power.
+We can also use the medical system without giving away our power.

 Beyond this, when we tap into women’s ways of knowing we can open channels of communication with our babies, enhancing the psychic powers of communication that Mother Nature intends for mothers of all species.
 Mothering can become a meditation; a deep mindfulness that is satisfying spiritually as well as physically and emotionally.
 Again I believe that this is nature’s intent and a possibility for all of us.